hs950559/coryrylan.com/_posts/2016-02-02-es2015-class-in-angularjs-controllers-and-services.md

 </pre>

 The class based controller is a bit simpler now.
 We have a constructor for initializing our properties and our click function is a method on our `BaseController` class.
 Also note our controller and services are registered after the class is defined.
-ES2015 Classes are not hoisted so if the are reverenced before we define them we get a reference error.
+ES2015 Classes are not hoisted so if the are referenced before we define them we get a reference error.

 Now our controllers and services are using ES2015 classes and are that much closer to looking like Angular 2 style components and services.
 A working demo of this post can be found at this <a href="http://plnkr.co/edit/D9MEJZe4pF6oztf7DP31?p=preview" target="_blank">plnkr</a>.
-Note about using native non transpiled Classes, this is not supported in Angular 1 just yet but it is in the works.
+Note using native non transpiled classes, this is not supported in Angular 1 just yet but it is in the works.
-See this <a href="https://github.com/angular/angular.js/issues/13510" target="_blank">Github Issue</a>.
+See this <a href="https://github.com/angular/angular.js/issues/13510" target="_blank">GitHub Issue</a>.